Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 A Cobalt Strike Success Story

-Our customer, a highly regarded boutique financial institution, quickly and easily installed Morphisec Guard’s lightweight agents on their endpoints.
-Four months later, Morphisec stopped a Cobalt Strike backdoor attempt that had originated prior to the installation of Morphisec Guard from a Gootkit malware on one of the client’s Windows 10 terminals shared access devices.
+Our customer, a highly regarded boutique financial institution, quickly and easily installed Morphisec’s lightweight agents on their endpoints.
+Four months later, Morphisec stopped a Cobalt Strike backdoor attempt that had originated prior to the installation of Morphisec from a Gootkit malware on one of the client’s Windows 10 terminals shared access devices.
 A few days later, we accessed the device and performed a preliminary analysis on the persistence of the threat.

 Here is what we found:

-• Morphisec Guard automatically prevented a persistent Cobalt Strike backdoor that executed each time a user logged into the compromised device.
+• Morphisec automatically prevented a persistent Cobalt Strike backdoor that executed each time a user logged into the compromised device.
 Lying dormant in between login attempts, the backdoor had been in place on our client's device since early August.

 • Because the attack began several weeks before Morphisec had been installed, there was a possibility that attackers may have accessed the backdoor before our solution was in place.